 cog predict -i prompt="monkey scuba diving" -i width=512 -i height=512

-This will run the model locally on your GPU machine, and return the output image.
+This will run the model locally and return the output image.
 You can change the prompt, width, and height to see how the model responds to different inputs.
 Note that larger dimensions require more VRAM, so 512x512 is a sensible default.

 Step 7: Push your model